noisebridge/MediaBridge/doc/container.md

 You will want to see it running in your task bar when you're working with containers.

-To build an image from a cloned repo, cd to top-level MediaBridge and run
+To build a container from a cloned repo, cd to top-level MediaBridge and run
 ```
-bin/build-image.sh
+bin/build-container.sh
 ```
-This should complete within ~ twenty minutes.
+This should complete within ~ ten minutes.
+Longer if downloaded files are not yet cached.

 Please refer to comments in the [Dockerfile](https://github.com/noisebridge/MediaBridge/blob/main/Dockerfile)